R2103 The Mighty Mite. Study of the pest, Two spotted spider mite.

 5. Loss of plants species which can have a detrimental impact on biodiversity.

-Ash dieback disease - Death of large numbers of ash trees could have significant negative impact on other species that use ash trees as habitat such as fungi, birds, invertebrates, mammals, and lichens.
+Ash dieback disease - Death of large numbers of ash trees will have significant negative impact on other species that use ash trees as habitat such as fungi, birds, invertebrates, mammals, and lichens.

 Organic growers are keen to promote biodiversity so that natural predators will feed on the pests.
 This is a more sustainable way of controlling pests.
 Some pests have to be tolerated so that birds and other predators can feed on them.
 Integrated pest management is the ideal approach to pest control.
 This method uses prevention, physical, cultural and biological control first with chemical control only being used as a last resort.
 It is important to note that chemicals used to kill pests will also kill beneficial insects which can control pests naturally.